Rayzorblade23/MightyPie-Revamped/README.md

   from
   closed windows, this will re-assign all buttons.
 (Lowest indexes of menus/pages/buttons are always assigned first.)
 - Access your favorite menu directly, which you can set in the Pie Menu Configuration.
+- The _Quick Menu_ auto-closes when you click anywhere else.

 <p align="center">
   <img width="40%" src="assets/Revamped_QuickMenu_Preview.png" alt="Pie Menus">